-The Associate of Applied Science Degree focuses on developing more in-depth knowledge of litigation practices, investigation and case management, and legal research and writing.
-Emphasis is placed on helping students become proficient in paralegal duties and responsibilities.
-Additionally, this option also explores in greater depth the federal and state court systems, jurisdictional issues, and Idaho's substantive and procedural laws.
-Competency objectives are demonstrated by satisfactory completion of assignments and projects patterned after professional work-like tasks likely to be performed on the job.
-Prior to completion of the AAS program, students will perform in an internship position within a legal setting.
-This option also provides students with skills enabling them to pursue jobs in alternative careers, as well as preparation to transfer to a four-year institution.
+Associate of Applied Science Degree focuses on developing a more in-depth professional knowledge and skill sets relating to litigation practices, advance document drafting, and legal research and writing.
+Emphasis is given to developing greater proficiency in both legal and administrative duties.
+The AAS also provides a more in-depth study of the federal-state court systems, jurisdictional issues, theories of law, and identifying substantive and procedural laws.
+Competency objectives are demonstrated by satisfactory completion of mock simulations, projects and assignments that pattern many professional workrelated tasks likely to be performed on the job.
+This degree option also provides sufficient academic vigor to successfully prepare students to transfer to a four-year institution.
+As part of the technical grooming process, this degree option requires students to complete an internship position within a legalbusiness setting to gain on-the-job experience.

-The Technical Certificate, a one-year option, is designed for students interested in gaining basic knowledge in law office and litigation support, document preparation, and general legal concepts and practices.
-This option is developed to prepare a student for entry-level administrative or secretarial employment.
-The legal courses for this option are the same as the courses for the AAS option, thus a student may easily change to the AAS program if desired later.
+Intermediate Technical Certificate is designed for students who wish to enter the workforce more quickly.
+This option provides enrollees with learning office/administrative practices, legal document drafting and preparation, and learning basic legal concepts and practices.
+The Intermediate Technical Certificate will prepare a student for entry-level administrative or secretarial employment.
+Courses for this degree option are the same as the courses for the AAS degree, thus a student may easily change from an Intermediate Technical Certificate to AAS, if desired.